Annual climate statement 2016

 The Bureau collects, manages and safeguards Australia's climate archive.
 Several datasets have been developed from this archive to identify, monitor and attribute changes in the Australian climate.
 You can access these datasets on our website.

-This statement has been prepared using the homogenised Australian temperature dataset (ACORN-SAT) for area-averaged temperature values and the observational dataset (AWAP) for area-averaged rainfall values and mapped analyses for both temperature and rainfall.
+This statement has been prepared using the homogenised Australian temperature dataset (ACORN-SAT) version 1 for area-averaged temperature values and the observational dataset (AWAP) for area-averaged rainfall values and mapped analyses for both temperature and rainfall.